YashKushwaha/chatbot_ui_v5/README.md

 Focus of this project is data/text extraction from pdfs and build a RAG pipeline on it.

-I have taken papers on ArXiv as the data source.
+I have taken papers from ArXiv as the data source.

 ### Data Extraction From PDFs
 We have multiple libraries in Python for extracting text from pdf such as